willuwontu/WillsWackyMapObjects/Thunderstore Stuff/README.md

 Adds colored versions of the basic objects.

+### V 1.2.1
+- Fix for breaking change to map objects.

 ### V 1.2.0
 - Compatibility update for the new version of MapsExtended.
 - Added colored versions of the basic objects.